 Worrying: Excessive concern over material provision can cause us to miss out on the more profound spiritual matters in life.
 Jesus offers comfort in Matthew 6:25-26: "Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
-Look at the birds of the air; they do not sow or reap or store away in barns. and vet your heavenly Father feeds them.
+Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?"
 Matt 6:33: "But seek first his kingdom and his righteousness, and all these things will be given to you".

-Jesus' teachings about money is the principle that one cannot serve two masters.
+Serving Two Masters: At the core of Jesus' teachings about money is the principle that one cannot serve two masters.
 In Matthew 6:24, he says, "No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money."
 This emphasizes the inherent tension between the pursuit of material wealth and spiritual growth.
 When money and materialism dominate one's life, it becomes challenging to maintain a pure, spiritual focus.

-Love of Money: It's not the money itself that the Bible warns against, but the is not just about giving money but a reflecdisciple one is to love and be kind to one Timothy 6:10.
-"For the love of money is the root of all kinds of evil.
-Some people, eager This guide serves as an introduction to for money, have wandered from the faith and pierced themselves with many griefs."
+Love of Money: It's not the money itself that the Bible warns against, but the love or obsession over it.
+As mentioned in 1 Timothy 6:10, "For the love of money is the root of all kinds of evil.
+Some people, eager for money, have wandered from the faith and pierced themselves with many griefs."